galvinae/GetCleanDataFinProj/CodeBook.md

 The data was collected using an accelerometer and gyroscope, capturing 3-axial linear acceleration and angular velocity,    respectively.

-Raw signal recorded from the Accelerometer are labeled tAcc-XYZ.
+Raw signal recorded from the Accelerometer are labeled:
+  - tAcc-XYZ.
-  - The acceleration signal was separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ, respectively).
+  - The acceleration signal was separated into body and gravity acceleration signals:
+      - tBodyAcc-XYZ
+      - tGravityAcc-XYZ
-    - Raw signals recorded from the gyroscope are labeled tGyro-XYZ.
+    - Raw signals recorded from the gyroscope are labeled:
+      - tGyro-XYZ.
     - The beginning of each variable is denoted by either a "t" or an "f"
       - The "t" denotes time domain signals, captured at a constant rate of 50 Hz
       - The "f" denotes frequency domain signals